-In the month before the exam, there will be several webinars conducted by the MP associate executive director and MP Trustees:
+In the month before the exam, there will be several webinars conducted by the IR associate executive director and IR Trustees:

 - General orientation

-- Panel chair orientation
+- · Category and panel chair orientation

 - New examiner orientation (required, if needed)

 - ADA examiner orientation (required, if needed)

 - Examiner Q&A

-- Full content review

 You will receive calendar appointments from Exam Delivery for the webinars.
-The webinars will be recorded and will be posted on the Examiner Resource Page 24 to 48 hours after each event (except for the content review).
+The webinars will be recorded and posted on the Examiner Resource Page 24 to 48 hours after each event.
 Exam Delivery will send a notification when recordings are posted.
 Please make every effort to attend the webinars specific to your role in the exam.
 If you are unable to attend, please review the recordings.